made2591/blog.madeddu.xyz/content/posts/reposted/immutable-vsc.md

 ---

 ### Introduction

+This is a repost of an old article - that actually also inspired my talk of the last year at FullStackConf2019 :)

 Serverless and managed *things* are the best choices if you don't want to deal with infrastructure (3 2 1: fight) buuuuut...even immutable things are not so bad for this purpose - at least, if they are immutable for real 🤣 Today I wanna talk about a useful way to run an instance(s) of [VSC](https://github.com/microsoft/vscode) server in AWS and code from everywhere (yes, even your iPad): let's start!

 <div class="img_container"><img src="https://i.imgur.com/dgm4ksi.png" style="width: 100%; marker-top: -10px;"/></div>